SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/linux-opentelemetry.md

 #### Required Logs for CentOS, Amazon Linux, and Red Hat

-The following logs, located in the `/var/log` folder, are required for using the Sumo Logic app for PCI compliance for Linux with CentOS, Amazon Linux, and Red Hat.
+The following logs, located in the `/var/log` folder, are required for using the Sumo Logic app for Cloud Security Monitoring and Analytics for Linux with CentOS, Amazon Linux, and Red Hat.

 - audit/audit.log
 - secure